 - 6 points

-- Students are able to (1) discuss key evaluation concepts and some evaluation theory; (2) describe the importance of evaluation in the whole cycle of health planning and allocation of resources; (3) know how to apply both qualitative and quantitative research methods in population health program evaluation; (4) critique the validity and rigour of evaluation work; (5) appreciate the importance of appropriately designed evaluation in a rural health and Aboriginal health contexts; and (6) formulate an evaluation plan for a specific location, population (target group) and program/intervention.
+Students are able to (1) discuss key evaluation concepts and some evaluation theory; (2) describe the importance of evaluation in the whole cycle of health planning and allocation of resources; (3) apply both qualitative and quantitative research methods in population health program evaluation; (4) critique the validity and rigour of evaluation work; (5) explain the importance of appropriately designed evaluation in rural health and Aboriginal health contexts; and (6) develop an evaluation plan for a specific location, population (target group) and program/intervention.

-- Indicative assessments in this unit are as follows: (1) program evaluation proposal at the end of the teaching period; (2) take-home examination due two weeks after the end of the one-week intensive face-to-face component; and (3) group assignment at the end of the one-week intensive face-to-face component.
+Indicative assessments in this unit are as follows: (1) program evaluation proposal at the end semester; (2) take-home assignment; and (3) mid-semester quiz.
 Further information is available in the unit outline.

 - Unit Coordinator(s)